zziro/search-engine-comparison/README.md

 ## Prerequesite

 * Install Java
-	- Go to the Oracle Web page and download the Oracle JDK (Windows x64)[JAVA_WEB_PAGE].
+	- Go to the Oracle Web page and download the Oracle JDK (Windows x64): https://www.oracle.com/java/technologies/javase-jdk8-downloads.html.
 	- Once you have the .exe file in you computer, just execute and follow the wizard instructions.

 * Install Maven
-	- Go to Maven page [https://maven.apache.org/download.cgi]
+	- Go to Maven page: https://maven.apache.org/download.cgi
 	- Download the "Source zip archive".
 	- Once you have the .zip file, uncompress it con C:\ disk (e.g: C:\Dev\apache-maven-3.6.1)